Investiture of the Gods: The Shang and Zhou Dynasties

+Magic vessel

+Fengshen Bang

+The Fengshen Bang (Chinese: 封神榜, meaning "a register of deities") is a key magic vessel in the Investiture of the Gods.
+Jointly drafted by the Chan sect (阐教), the Jie sect (截教) and the human realm (人道), Fengshen Bang records the deities chosen for appointment to the celestial bureaucracy.
+Execution of its provisions is entrusted to Jiang Ziya (姜子牙).

+Altogether, 365 righteous deities are registered, arranged in eight departments.
+The upper division comprises the Departments of Thunder, Fire, Plague and the Stellars.
+The lower division lists the Mansions, the Three Mountains and Five Peaks, Cloud-and-Rain and the Gods of Virtue and Vice.
+Seven heroes who attain sainthood with human flesh—Li Jing, Jinzha, Muzha, Nezha, Yang Jian, Wei Hu and Lei Zhenzi—stand outside the register's tally.

-Some anecdotes
+Selected anecdotes

 The novel features many stories in which various supernatural beings enter the human realm and change the fates of mortals and the course of history with their magical powers.
-The following are some of the better-known of its component anecdotes.
+The following are some anecdotes.

 Nüwa and King Zhou

 King Zhou visits the temple of the ancient Chinese goddess Nüwa to offer incense and pray.
 As he was doing so, there came a gust of wind which blew up the cover on Nüwa’s statue.
 He notices that the statue of the goddess is very attractive.
-The lewd king spouts blasphemy before the statue, "It'd be good if I could marry Her".
+The lewd king spouts blasphemy before the statue, declaring "It would be wonderful if I could marry her".
 He writes poems on the walls to express his lust for the goddess.
 He has offended Nüwa unknowingly and Nüwa foresees that King Zhou is destined to be the last ruler of the Shang dynasty.
-She sends the thousand year old vixen spirit, nine-headed pheasant spirit and jade pipa spirit to torture King Zhou, because the goddess was very angry when she saw that King Zhou could enjoy himself for 28 years.
-The king becomes obsessed with the spirits, who disguise themselves as beautiful women, and starts to neglect state affairs and rule with cruelty.
+As King Zhou will live for another 28 years, she sends the thousand year old vixen spirit, nine-headed pheasant spirit and jade pipa spirit to torture King Zhou.
+As a result, King Zhou becomes obsessed with the spirits, who disguise themselves as beautiful women, and starts to neglect state affairs and rule with cruelty.
 The people suffer under his tyranny and eventually join Ji Fa to rise up and overthrow him.